megabites2013/grakka/README.md

 Grakka integrates Grails and Akka following the same Spring context integration approach demonstrated in Typesafe's [activator-akka-java-spring demo](https://github.com/typesafehub/activator-akka-java-spring).

+The QualiMente blog post [Integrating Grails and Akka](https://www.qualimente.com/2016/01/19/integrating-grails-and-akka/), provides an in-depth explanation of the integration.

 The key of the design is that the Spring context is responsible for creating both Grails objects and Akka actors.
 Since Spring is responsible for object creation a number of nice features are available automatically:

 * Grails objects may be injected with Akka objects, e.g. [NumberController](grails-app/controllers/grakka/NumberController.groovy) is injected with the ActorSystem